New peanut variety is first of its kind for Auburn

 Shaw, Pegues lead Team USA to world soil judging title

 Auburn University soils professor Joey Shaw just led Team USA to a world championship at the International Soil Judging Contest in Godollo, Hungary.
 Auburn crop, soils and environmental sciences student Kristen Pegues was the highest scorer in the competition, making her the world’s No. 1 soil judge in 2015.

 Auburn Agriculture Online

 Earn Your Master’s Degree From Home

-We offer three graduate degree programs via distance education, as well as a variety of undergraduate, graduate and certificate courses that may be taken individually or as part of a degree program.
+We offer three graduate degree programs via distance education, as well as a variety of undergraduate, graduate and certificate programs that may be taken individually or as part of a degree program.